 Successful completion of fieldwork enhances integration and application of knowledge gained in the classroom.
 Students are assigned to a fieldwork placement that is selected from a pool of over 400 available fieldwork sites and allows for the timely completion of the entire program of study.

 The goal of Level I fieldwork is to introduce students to fieldwork, apply knowledge to practice, and develop an understanding of the needs of clients.
 Level I fieldwork experiences are intended as preliminary exposure and exploration opportunities.

 Level II Fieldwork

 The goal of Level II fieldwork is for the student to develop competence in the skills of an occupational therapy practitioner.
-Each Level II fieldwork is a full-time, in-depth experience delivering occupational therapy services to clients under the supervision of an experienced occupational therapist for 8 to 12 weeks.
+Each Level II fieldwork is a full-time, in-depth experience delivering occupational therapy services to clients under the supervision of an experienced occupational therapist.